xiaxinmeng/IFuzzer/sampled_bugs.md

 The yield from statement is used to delegate the iteration of the iterable (b for x in range(10)) to the generator object.
 This means that when the test function is called, it will return a generator object that can be iterated over to produce values.

 The generator object will produce the value of b ten times because the range function is being used to iterate ten times.
-However, the value of b remains constant throughout the iteration.
+However, IronPython crashes with this test program.